nix-community/nix-vscode-extensions/README.md

 The [config](.github/config.yaml) contains several extensions.
 We cache the information about the latest **release** versions of these extensions (see [Extensions](#extensions)).
-If you'd like to use release versions of an extension, please, add that extension to the config and make a Pull request.
+If you'd like to use release versions of an extension, please, add that extension to the config and make a Pull Request.

+### Extra extensions

+The [extra.nix](nix-files/extra.nix) file contains a list of extensions to be fetched from places other than `VS Code Marketplace` and `Open VSX`.
+Add necessary extensions there, preferrably, for all supported platforms (see [Extensions](#extensions)).

 ### Main flake